pmalhaire/making_a_comic/time_and_money.md

 ### Panel 2:

 *Lenny stops next to a donuts shop.*
-`Lennyt thinking` My wallet fells like that hole.
+`Lenny thinking` My wallet fells like that hole.

 ### Panel 3: